-A: Approximately 1.5% of our operating budget is spent on animal food each year.
+Approximately 1.5% of our operating budget is spent on animal food each year.

-A: Here at the Saint Louis Zoo, we have many mixed species exhibits.
+Here at the Saint Louis Zoo, we have many multi-species exhibits.
 Careful planning and research goes into deciding which animals can cohabitate.
 For a project like this you need to research important details like the animals' natural history, interactions in the wild, habitat, and predator-prey relationships to name a few.
 Many of the resources mentioned above in researching animal information will help you decide if certain animals would be able to live together in a zoo setting.